dragonworx/jsel/README.md

 #### Writing Schemas for Uniform Data

 If your data is uniform you could use the same logic for each node in your schema.
-Since each node will have a common structure, you can simplify how each property handler in the schema works for all nodes.
+Since each node will have a common structure, you can simplify how each schema function works for all nodes.

 #### Writing Schemas for Variable Data

 If your data has variable data schema, you might need to use conditional tests inside your schema such as `if` or `switch` statements.
-Since each node will vary, you'd need to test each node and handle each property accordingly.
+Since each node will vary, you'd need to test each node and return from the schema functions accordingly.

 #### User Nodes